fernando-mc/fernandomc.com/content/posts/a_draft_redshift-epochs-and-timestamps.md

 +++

 I've noticed that I end up looking for the same small subset of Redshift time-related conversion operations when I need to do things like change epochs to timestamps, deal with timezones or manage time ranges.
-To save myself some time I decided to throw them all into one post that I can reference later - I'm also hoping these will
+To save myself some time I decided to throw them all into one post that I can reference later - I'm also hoping these will be useful to others who find themseleves interacting with Redshift.
 <!--more-->

 Here are some basic examples for the following cases: